 The registrant maintains directors' and officers' liability insurance.
-The policy insures the registrant's directors and officers against unindemnified losses arising from certain wrongful acts in their capacities as directors and officers and reimburses the registrant for those losses for which the registrant has lawfully indemnified the directors and officers.
+The policy insures the registrant's directors officers, including the registrant's Chief Medical Officer and principal accounting officer, against unindemnified losses arising from certain wrongful acts in their capacities as directors and officers and reimburses the registrant for those losses for which the registrant has lawfully indemnified the directors and officers.
 The policy contains various exclusions, none of which apply to any offerings pursuant to this registration statement.

 The amended and restated investor rights agreement between the registrant and certain investors provides for cross-indemnification in connection with registration of the registrant's common stock on behalf of such investors.
-In March 2008, the registrant also entered into a registration rights agreement with the purchasers of \$40.0 million of senior secured notes that provides for cross-indemnification in connection with registration of the registrant's common stock underlying warrants on behalf of such purchasers.
+In connection with the expansion of the registrant's senior debt in March 2008, the registrant also entered into a registration rights agreement with the purchasers of \$40.0 million of additional secured indebtedness that provides for cross-indemnification in connection with registration of the registrant's common stock underlying warrants on behalf of such purchasers.
 The common stock purchase agreement and the registration rights agreement the registrant entered into with Kingsbridge Capital Limited in May 2008 provides for cross-indemnification in connection with the registration of the registrant's common stock on behalf of Kingsbridge and the entering into of the transactions contemplated by the common stock purchase agreement and the registration rights agreement.
-In addition, the investor rights agreement the registrant entered into with certain investors affiliated with Longitude Capital Partners, LLC in July 2009 provides for cross-indemnification in connection with registration of the registration in connection with Longitude Capital Partners, LLC in July 2009 provides for cross-indemnification in connection with registration of the registratice of
+In addition, the investor rights agreement the registrant entered into with certain investors affiliated with Longitude Capital Partners, LLC in July 2009 provides for cross-indemnification in connection with registration of the registrant's common stock on behalf of such investors.